 European airfreight volumes have been negative since March 2018, but only by small single-digit margins (-1% to -3%), until November 2018.
 Unfortunately, since then, volumes have started to further deteriorate.
-Our European Airfreight Index was down a concerning -7.2% in April, only down -2.6% in May, before dropping -7.5% in June.
-Our preliminary July index is only down -3.4%, and consistent with the deteriorating Eurozone PMI.
+Our European Airfreight Index was down a concerning -7.2% in April, only down -2.6% in May, dropped -7.5% in June, and the July index fell -5.8%, and consistent with the deteriorating Eurozone PMI.
 While the -6.9% July overall drop in London airfreight volume suggests that economic headwinds from Brexit remain, particularly since the largest rates of decline (down -11% to -25%) are being experienced in the lanes between (to and from) London and other EU airports.
 Although the European data is by itself distressing, it's the Asian data that has become the most alarming.